wu87988622/ohara/docs/src/rest/rest-topics.rst

   #. the name you pass to ohara is used to build topic on kafka, and it is restricted by Kafka ([a-zA-Z0-9\._\-])
   #. the ignored fields will be auto-completed by Ohara Configurator.
 Also, you could update/replace it by UPDATE request later.
   #. this API does NOT create a topic on broker cluster.
 Instead, you should sent START request to run a topic on broker cluster actually
+  #.
+There are many other available configs which are useful in creating topic.
+Please ref :ref:`broker clusters <rest-brokers>` to see how to retrieve the available configs for specific broker cluster.

 Example Request
   .. code-block:: json